-Level Possible pre sanction support Sanction Possible post sanction support 1 An approach which is non-threatening (side on, eye level or lower, or if online speaking to the student in a break out room) Using positive language, discuss the impact of the behaviour and relate to expectations Check understanding of task Provide a refocusing task e.g. handing out books or equipment; asking a question they can answer Given a clear choice Given a movement break Verbal warning Example script: 'this is the first verbal warning - please make the right choice and do X' Second verbal warning with clear direction of expected behaviours.
-Example script: 'this is the second verbal warning and I expect you to do X' Third verbal warnings with clear consequence.
-Example script: 'this is the last verbal warning and you will receive a yellow card if this behaviour continues' At this point the child would be moved down the weather chart.
-Restorative conversation with relevant staff member or peers Discussion with the child, including explaining what they did wrong and the impact of their actions.
+Level Possible pre sanction support Sanction Possible post sanction support 1 An approach which is non-threatening Using positive language, discuss the impact of the behaviour and relate to expectations Check understanding of task Provide a refocusing task e.g., handing out books or equipment; asking a question they can answer Verbal warning Example script: 'this is the first verbal warning - please make the right choice and do X' Restorative conversation with relevant staff member or peers Discussion with the child, including explaining what they did wrong and the impact of their actions.
 Reminder of behaviour expectations.
-Communication with parent or with Virtual School Head for looked after children.
+Communication with parent or with Virtual School Head for looked after children 2 If appropriate, allow the child time to refocus and calm down Reminder of behaviour expectations and consequences for noncompliance Refer to previous excellent behaviour/learning as a model for the desired behaviour Use of Weather Chart Restorative conversation with relevant staff member or peers